 Rule of thumb - the cost of installation is about the same as the price of the acoustic guitar pickup.

-Like any other products, some guitar pickups are more expensive than others.
+Like any other product, some guitar pickups are more expensive than others.
 Likewise, some pickups are easy to install while others aren’t.
-For example, installing an under-bridge or under-saddle acoustic guitar is always more expensive than installing a soundhole pickup.

 The price of installation can vary, so it’s hard to give standard costs on this one.